Microsoft/azure-docs.cs-cz/articles/app-service/troubleshoot-domain-ssl-certificates.md

 ### <a name="you-cant-purchase-a-domain"></a>Není možné koupit doménu

 #### <a name="symptom"></a>Příznak
-Nelze nakupovat domény z domény webové aplikace nebo služby App Service na webu Azure Portal.
+Nelze nakupovat domény služby App Service na webu Azure Portal.

 #### <a name="cause-and-solution"></a>Příčina a řešení